yewstack/yew/README.md

 }
 ```

-It's more effective than compare model after every update, because not every model
+It's more effective than comparing the model after every update, because not every model
-change leads the changes of the view and we don't need to spend time for comparsion at all.
+change leads to a view update.
+It lets us skip model comparison checks entirely.
 You can control updates very accurately.

 ### Rust/JS/C-style comments in templates